Ferrari 360: Reviews

 Chris Harris reported that the 360 Modena press car was "ludicrously quick" (two seconds faster to 100 mph than the customer car they tested) and sounded more like a racing car than a street car, but the other cars were different.
-While performance claims for the 360 were equal to or higher than the previous model, when Car and Driver tested a stock 360 it proved heavier and slower than its predecessor's claimed performance from five years before.
+While performance claims for the 360 were equal to or higher than the previous model, when Car and Driver tested a stock 360 it proved heavier and slower than its predecessor's claimed performance from five years before, this however can likely be attributed to choice of options fitted to the test car.
+Also US federal requirements for crash protection added weight back in for US designated models.